This post may contain affiliate links for products and ingredients I use and recommend. For more information, see my disclosures here.

 However, sometimes you may forget to feed your starter, not have enough, or remember you have some discard that’s about to expire in the refrigerator.

-For older discard, build a levain (offshoot of your starter), and use the entire levain in the recipe in place of the starter.
+For older discard, build a levain (an offshoot of your starter), and use the entire levain in the recipe in place of the starter.
 That will give you a sense of the leavening power of the discard without compromising your bread.
 Essentially, build another starter using the discard so you can gauge its capabilities.

 I find sourdough discard is more forgiving in loaf bread recipes like Sourdough Sandwich Bread than an artisan-style country loaf like My Everyday Sourdough Bread Recipe.